blaisedias/jivelite/README.customisation.md

 ## JogglerNowPlaying.json
 This JSON file can only be used to configure User Interface parameters for Now Playing Views.
 Contents of this configuration file override values set by the User Interface or `/home/<username>/.jivelite/userpath-vis/Joggler.json`

+This JSON file is created using the Jivelite-vis UI menu item  *Settings->Screen->Layout->Write Now Playing JSON*

+The file is generated using the current layout, this means that
+* If *Enable Scaling & Customisation* is **not** set, settings in the existing file may be lost.
+* If *Enable Scaling & Customisation* is set, settings in the existing file will be preserved.

 The fully qualified path for this file is `/home/<username>/.jivelite/userpath-vis/JogglerNowPlaying.json`.